Mousasan97/Asset-management-agent-example/README.md

 ## API Endpoints

-- `POST /api/chat`: Chat with OpenAI API
+- `POST /api/chat`: Chat with OpenAI API for asset-related queries
-- `POST /api/completion`: Get text completion from OpenAI API
+- `POST /api/completion`: Get AI-powered insights and recommendations for assets
 - Additional endpoints as documented in the code

 ## Logging